Tired of making a healthy salad only to ruin it with a salty dressing? You’re not alone.

 - Dried spices: garlic powder, onion powder, black pepper

-- Nutritional yeast: adds a cheesy, umami flavor
+- Nutritional yeast: cheesy, umami flavor

-- Mustard: helps emulsify and adds tang
+- Mustard: emulsifier and tang

 How to Store and Use Your Dressings